bhujbalpratik/Product-Dark-Landing-Page/README.md

-# Dark SaaS Landing Page Starter Template
+# Dark SaaS Landing Page

-This project is a starter template for the dark theme SaaS landing page project created by Frontend Tribe.
+This project is the dark theme SaaS landing page project created by Bhujbal Pratik.

 This project includes elements adapted from "SaaS Website UI Kit" by Framer.
 Retrieved from [Source Link](https://www.figma.com/community/file/1347551304372055519) (licensed under CC BY 4.0).